Science Fair Projects

 Conclusions/Discussion

 Initially, the staph aureus was protected by the enzyme catalase produced by the staph aureus bacteria.
 It broke down the 3% hydrogen peroxide into water and oxygen, which is nontoxic to the staph.
 Eventually, with the higher dilution of 3% hydrogen peroxide there was not enough catalase produced to break it down.
-The 3% hydrogen peroxide is a reactive oxygen species, which kills the staph aureus bacteria by destroying its cell structure.Since staph aureus seems to become resistant to antibiotics perhaps more studies should be done on the use of hydrogen peroxide as an alternative.
-However, it did take a high dilution of the hydrogen peroxide to kill the bacteria.

-This experiment observed the effects of 3% hydrogen peroxide on the bacteria, staphylococcus aureus.
+This experiment observed the effects of 3% hydrogen peroxide on the bacteria, staphylococcus aureus

-Science Fair Project done By Janna E. Nikkel
+Science Fair Project done By Janna E. Nikkel.